-The Model-based apprehension rate is based on the repeated trials model (RTM) methodology.
+The model-based apprehension rate is based on the repeated trials model (RTM) methodology.
 As explained in detail in Appendix A, the RTM methodology yields an estimated partial apprehension rate (PAR) for southwest border crossers, which focuses on a relatively small share of attempted unlawful border crossers.
-Following the calculation of the PAR, the ARModel-based methodology consists of four additional steps.
+Following the calculation of the PAR, the $AR{Model-based}$ methodology consists of four additional steps.

-First, all attempted unlawful border crossers are divided into two groups, which are labeled "impactable" and "nonimpactable" by traditional DHS enforcement policies.
+First, all attempted unlawful border crossers are divided into two groups, which are labeled "impactable" and "non-impactable" by traditional DHS enforcement policies.
 Impactable border crossers include adults without children who are not asylum seekers and (prior to 2017) are not from Cuba.
 Aliens in this group are described as impactable because they are generally subject to the full range of DHS and Department of Justice (DOJ) enforcement consequences, and therefore potentially impacted by existing border enforcement.
 Non-impactable border crossers include unaccompanied minors, family units, individuals who request asylum, and (prior to 2017) Cubans.
 Aliens in this group are described as non-impactable because, historically, they have usually been released into the United States with a Notice to Appear in immigration court for legal proceedings on a future date, rather than being subject to immediate DHS enforcement consequences.
-These aliens are assumed generally to be "non-impactable" by traditional DHS enforcement activities at the border because even if they are apprehended they are typically unlikely to be immediately removed or returned.1
+These aliens are assumed generally to be non-impactable by traditional DHS enforcement activities at the border because even if they are apprehended they are typically unlikely to be immediately removed or returned.
+The current version of this report updates the methodology used to divide the USBP apprehensions dataset into its impactable and non-impactable sub-groups (see Appendix A).

-Second, the ARModel-based methodology assumes an apprehension rate for each of these two groups: 1) all attempted unlawful border crossers in the impactable population are assumed to be apprehended at the partial apprehension rate generated by the RTM methodology; and 2) all unlawful border crossers in the non-impactable population are assumed to intentionally present themselves to a USBP agent or OFO officer and therefore to have a 100 percent apprehension rate.
+Second, the AR{Model-based} methodology assumes an apprehension rate for each of these two groups: 1) all attempted unlawful border crossers in the impactable population are assumed to be apprehended at the partial apprehension rate generated by the RTM methodology; and 2) all unlawful border crossers in the non-impactable population are assumed to intentionally present themselves to a USBP agent or OFO officer and therefore to have a 100 percent apprehension rate.
 Notably, these assumptions do not reflect the actual behavior of all border crossers, as noted below, but they serve to construct a probability model.